ptrooms/openhab-addons/addons/binding/org.openhab.binding.tibber/README.md

 ## Binding Configuration

+To trace/debug on log console: log:set XXXXX org.openhab.binding.tibber
+* TRACE will show the queried JSON arrays
+* DEBUG will show the API explorer query command

 To access and initiate the Tibber Binding, a Tibber user account is required.

 The following input is required for initialization:
 * Tibber token
 * Tibber HomeId
 * Refresh Interval (min 1 minute)